itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

  Checkpoint 3 : To make sure MAGIC is installed make a file of magic using `magic checkpoint3.mag` If MAGIC with blank project is opened then MAGIC is installed.

- __1. AND2X1 : I have used AND2X1 Sspice netlist & cell to generate layout of AND2X1.__
+ __1. AND2X1 : I have used AND2X1 Spice Netlist & cell to generate layout of AND2X1.__

  Use command to generate layout

  ```
  magic AND2X1.mag
  ```

  Output AND2X1 :

  <img src ="https://github.com/itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/blob/master/Images/Output_AND2X1_SS.png">

- __2. LATCH : I have used LATCH spice netlist & cell name to generate layout of LATCH.__
+ __2. LATCH : I have used LATCH Spice Netlist & cell name to generate layout of LATCH.__

  ```
  magic LATCH.mag
  ```

  Output LATCH: